project-hadron/discovery-capability/docs/source/introduction/overview.rst

 -------------------------------------------
 Project Hadron provides a set of :ref:`capabilities<What are capabilities?>` fundamental to the optimisation and appropriateness of tabular data for a downstream business objective.
-As such it places itself as a machine learning preprocessing or data processing step, though its application can be applied far wider.
+As such it places itself as a machine learning preprocessing and model processing step, though its application can be applied far wider.

 When applied to preprocessing for data science and machine learning, the scope of reference is to data selection, feature engineering, feature build and feature transformation as steps to clean, create, format, and organize source data into a suitable format for the process of model evaluation and tuning.
+AutoML manages trained model classes and runs ML model predict.
 The following diagram illustrates where preprocessing sits within the machine learning pipeline.

 .. image:: /source/_images/introduction/machine_learning_pipeline_v01.png
   :align: center